 After you funnel out the resources of interest using the CCM Perspectives rule builder, the same rule set is leveraged by any budget created on top of this perspective.
 This lets you scope budgets to include any resource combination, as required.

 Once you have created a CCM Perspective to define the resources that will be governed by your budget, the next step is to configure the budget.
 Harness CCM lets you tune your budget as per your business needs by providing a set of configurable parameters.
 Let’s set up a budget!

 First, choose the budget time period.
 This can be daily, weekly, monthly, quarterly, or yearly.
 Harness CCM also lets you choose a custom start date for your budget period.
 For example, you can choose your monthly budgets to start from the 15th of every month instead of the 1st, or perhaps your quarterly budgets to start from February instead of January.

 Once you select a budget time period and start date, you’ll be presented with the cost of the last period of resources governed by the budget, as well as a projected cost for the current period based on your last 30 days of spending.
-This provides a general idea about your cloud spend, which you can use to set the budget amount.
+This provides a general idea about your cloud spend and cloud billing patterns, which you can use to set the budget amount.